s-siddiqui/bank-portal/README.md

    - MFEs use their own routing or Event Bus.
 Deep linking is limited.
 Future: unify routing between Host and MFEs.

 3. **State Management**:
    - Event Bus works but can be brittle.
-Introduce shared state library (e.g., Redux Toolkit or Recoil).
+Introduce shared state library (e.g., Zustand, Redux Toolkit or Recoil).

 4. **Mobile Build**:
    - Although `react-native-web` is used, we have not yet set up a native mobile build.
 Future work: add React Native mobile app consuming the same MFEs.